Diana-95/meal-planner/README.md

 If you encounter database errors:
 1. Make sure the `.env` file exists in `src/server`
-2. Check that `DB_FILEPATH` points to the correct database file
-3. Ensure the database file has the correct schema (see `meals.sql`)
+2. Confirm the Postgres instance is running and `DATABASE_URL` (or the discrete env vars) are correct
+3. Re-run `node dist/scripts/reset-db.js` to recreate the schema if necessary
+4. Review `src/server/docs/sqlite-to-postgres.md` for migration/reset tips

 ### Port Already in Use